danjbrown/jwt-auth/README.md

 Copy the token from the token property of the JSON response.

-### Verifying a token an retrieve the user data
+### Verify a token and retrieve the user data

-Create a GET request to http://localhost:8080/is-authenticated passing the token copied above in the header parameter Authorization.
+Create a GET request to http://localhost:8080/user passing the token copied above in the header parameter Authorization with type Bearer: ```Bearer token```

 You should see a JSON response like this, or an error message: